 Select a Subset of Data to Copy

-We wish to exclude standards, controls and background wells when we copy.
-We also want to exclude data that was flagged and excluded as part of the QC process.
+We want to exclude standards, controls and background wells when we copy.
+We also plan to exclude data that was flagged and excluded as part of the QC process.

-- Notice that your data grid now includes values in the Specimen ID, Participant ID, and visitID columns which were not present before we added the mapping during the reimport.
+- Notice that your data grid now includes values in the Specimen ID, Participant ID, and visitID columns which were not present during the earlier tutorial steps.
+We populated them by pasting the IndexMap values during the reimport.

 - Filter the results to show only wells with non-excluded data:

-- Click on Flagged As Excluded column header and select Filter.
+- Click the Flagged As Excluded column header and select Filter.

 - In the popup, select only false and click OK.